Bridgestone: Firestone Tire and Rubber Company purchase

 In 1988, Bridgestone purchased the Firestone Tire and Rubber Company of Akron, Ohio.
-Placing considerable financial and personnel resources into rebuilding Firestone after the purchase, Bridgestone achieved surplus annual profits for the year 1992 with BFE (Bridgestone Firestone Europe) and again in 1993 with BFS (Bridgestone Firestone USA).
-The Firestone Tire and Rubber Company and Bridgestone Tire Company Ltd. USA were amalgamated in 1990 and became "Bridgestone Firestone North American Holdings Ltd".
-The North American subsidiary of Bridgestone Corporation is now named Bridgestone Americas, Inc. The tire division is Bridgestone Americas Tire Operations, LLC.
+By placing considerable financial and personnel resources into rebuilding the company, Bridgestone achieved surplus annual profits in 1992 with Bridgestone Firestone Europe and again in 1993 with Bridgestone Firestone USA.
+The Firestone Tire and Rubber Company and Bridgestone Tire Company Ltd. USA were amalgamated in 1990 to become Bridgestone Firestone North American Holdings Ltd. The North American subsidiary of Bridgestone Corporation is now named Bridgestone Americas, Inc., and its tire division is Bridgestone Americas Tire Operations, LLC.

 In April 2012, Bridgestone Americas opened up its new Bridgestone Americas Technical Center in Akron.
-The $100 million facility, located just down the street from the former headquarters, tire plant, and technical center, houses 450 employees whose jobs are to develop innovative and advanced tire technologies for the company.
+The $100 million facility, located just down the street from the former headquarters, houses 450 employees.

-In June 2022, Bridgestone opened up its $21 million Advanced Tire Production Center which replaced the Firestone Advance Tire Works Plant at the original Firestone Tire and Rubber Company headquarters which opened in 1910.
-The new building is home of the company's racing tire production for the NTT IndyCar Series.
-The plant manufactures all Firestone Firehawk racing tires.
-It is the first new tire plant in the city of Akron in more than 70 years.
-Bridgestone also opened up a $6 million test track adjacent to the Advanced Tire Production Center to support passenger tire testing and development.
-The test track opened in autumn 2022.
-Bridgestone has invested more than $125 million in its Akron operations since 2012, when the company opened the Bridgestone Americas Technology Center.
+In June 2022, Bridgestone opened up its $21 million Advanced Tire Production Center, replacing the Firestone Advanced Tire Works Plant at the original 1910 headquarters.
+The new building produces racing tires for the NTT IndyCar Series and manufactures all Firestone Firehawk racing tires.
+It is the first new tire plant in Akron in more than 70 years.
+Bridgestone also opened a $6 million passenger tire test track adjacent to the facility in Autumn 2022.
+Bridgestone has invested more than $125 million in its Akron operations since 2012.